-2017 Film Festival Award Winners To Be Announced August 13th
+2017 Film Festival Award Winners Announced on Sunday, August 13th

 Flickers' 35th Anniversary Celebration Concludes, Screening 310 Amazing Films from Across the Globe

 • Read this year's Online Program Book

 • See the Full Festival Program on Festival Geniuis

 Providence, R.I. • Aug.
 13, 2017 — The Flickers’ Rhode Island International Film Festival (RIIFF) proudly announced the Award Winners for its 35th Anniversary Celebration of Flickers, on Sunday, August 13th.
 The Annual Awards Ceremony was held at The Metcalf Auditorium, RISD Museum in downtown Providence, RI.
 This year’s Festival ran from August 8-13th, and ended with another record-breaking year.
 Venues were located across the state of Rhode Island – from Newport, East Greenwich to Woonsocket -- with the capital city Providence serving as the hub for the filmcentric activities.

 "Thanks to Steven Feinberg, the Rhode Island Film & Television Office, Kristen Adamo at the Providence/Warwick CVB, Stephanie Fortunato with the City of Providence, Cecille Vulliemin, Swissnex Boston, Magali Boutiot of the French Consulate of Boston, and iconic actress Marlyn Mason, we knocked the ball out of the park, raising the bar for the future and next year’s edition of the Festival,” said George T. Marshall, Flickers’ Executive Director.
 "We hosted over 400 international filmmakers, cast and crew who experienced true Rhode Island hospitality.”